xcp-ng/xcp-ng-org/docs/storage/storage.md

 - ⚠️ XAPI only takes the last definition of `sm-plugins` it reads into account.
 Files are read in alphabetical order.
 If there's already a configuration file in `/etc/xapi.conf.d` (to enable another additional storage driver), take it into consideration when you write your new definition of `sm-plugins`.
 :::

-Now when the MooseFS client is installed you can connect to an existing [MooseFS cluster](https://moosefs.com/support/#documentation) and create a shared SR for all hosts in the pool.
+Now when the MooseFS client is installed you can connect to an existing [MooseFS cluster](https://moosefs.com/support/#documentation) and create a shared <abbr title="Storage Repository">SR</abbr> for all hosts in the pool.
 ```

 # xe sr-create type=moosefs name-label=MooseFS-SR content-type=user shared=True device-config:masterhost=mfsmaster.host.name device-config:masterport=9421 device-config:rootpath=/xcp-ng